poo5zan/social_analytics_public/README.md

 # social_analytics_public

-search facebook pages for products's reviews and gain insight for marketing
+search facebook pages for products's reviews that are publicly available and gain insight for marketing